harshavardhan930/cloud-based-student-attendance-system/README.md

 ## 📜 Conclusion

 This project successfully demonstrates a **secure, scalable, and real-time RFID attendance system** using MQTT and cloud technologies.
-The dual-database approach ensures data reliability, while admin controls enable easy system configuration and management.
+The dual-database architecture ensures data reliability, while administrator controls enable easy system configuration and maintenance.

 ---